Skip to content

 4. No Merge Conflicts: PR is mergeable

-The workflow supports full auto-merge for repository maintainer (@tydukes):
+The workflow supports auto-merge enablement for repository maintainer (@tydukes):

 How Maintainer Auto-Merge Works